maxim-starodubtsev/email-followup-suggester/LOCAL-DEVELOPMENT-GUIDE.md

 ```

 This command:
-- Starts the Office Add-in debugging tool
-- Launches the webpack dev server on HTTPS (port 3000)
+- Starts the webpack dev server on HTTPS (port 3000)
-- Automatically opens Outlook with the add-in loaded
+- Attempts to automatically sideload the add-in in Outlook
+- Provides manual sideloading instructions if auto-sideloading fails

+**Note for macOS users**: Due to limitations with `office-addin-debugging` on macOS, the script will attempt auto-sideloading but may fall back to manual instructions.
+This is normal and expected.

 ### Option 2: Using npm run dev (Manual)